Great Value Imports

 Disznókő Tokaji Dry Furmint 2023

-In Disznókő’s customary style, this is all about purity and zesty freshness to capture the vibrant juiciness and minerality innate to this unique grape variety.
-With almond, white peach and fresh lime aromas and flavours combined with trademark racy dryness, there’s something akin to a vibrant, spicy Chablis going on here, especially in its flinty, salt-licked close.
-Serve as an aperitif, with seafood (it’s superb with oysters) or poultry/game bird dishes.
+In Disznókő’s customary style, this lip-smacking, bone-dry white is all about purity and zesty freshness, capturing the vibrant juiciness and minerality so innate to this unique variety.
+Matured on lees in tank, it shimmers on the tongue with juicy pear, almond blossom and salty lemon goodness.
+Along with its impressive tension and focused, chalky drive, there’s a spicy Chablis thing going on, especially on the briny, salt-licked close.
+Serve as an apéritif, with seafood (it’s superb with a plate of oysters), or with poultry/game-bird dishes.

 “Very attractive nose with notes of dried lemons, orange blossoms, dried herbs, and crushed stones.
 Medium-bodied, textural and crisp on a lively, energetic palate.
 I like the tension and crunchiness.
 Refreshing, citrusy finish.”